-Gas Colic - Common, but Preventable
+Gas Colic — Common, but Preventable

 - Introducing new feeds too quickly

-Gas colic is common because of two widespread practices
+Gas colic is common because of two widespread practices:

 1) Limiting forage disrupts proper digestion.
 Horses require forage to be available 24 hours a day, all day and all night.
 Not that they actually eat during the entire 24 hours, but rather to simulate a natural environment where they can graze on forages as they wish.
 When they know that forage is always available, they slow down their eating, take time for a nap or socializing, and come back for more when they are ready.
 If this basic, foundational instinct is not met, the horse releases hormones which can create muscular spasms and interfere with the normal functioning of the digestive tract.